 Smart Water Meters - Hāwea

-We're installing smart water meters for properties in Hāwea connected to Council’s potable water supply, starting in September 2024.
+We're installing smart water meters for properties in Hāwea connected to Council’s potable water supply, starting in mid-October 2024.

 About the project

 As a district, we’re some of the biggest water consumers in Aotearoa New Zealand.
-And with our district growing faster than anywhere else in the country, we’re starting to experience challenges to supply enough water to meet peak demand – especially during hot and dry summer months.
+And with our district growing faster than anywhere else in the country, we need to ensure we can supply enough water to meet peak demand – especially during hot and dry summer months.

 Water meters are a critical way for Council to track water demand trends over time to develop an accurate representation of water usage in an area.
 They’ll help us find and fix leaks faster, making it easier to manage our water network.